'The Little Prince' turns 80 – DW – 04/05/2023

 My French teacher particularly liked the last one.
 Of course, we read "Le Petit Prince" in French in class.
 I didn't like my French teacher; he was a mean, grim-faced man who obviously didn't like children.
 But while reading about the number-obsessed businessman who was incapable of doing anything else because he was so busy counting stars, even this teacher suddenly seemed endearing.
 As if he wanted to give us students something.
 A life lesson.
 Or perhaps show us his regret: What happened to my childhood dreams?

-"The great people had once been children, but few remember," Antoine de Saint-Exupery writes at the very beginning of his fairy tale.
-What childhood feels like is what "The Little Prince" reminds us of more than almost any other book — and perhaps that's why it has been a perennial worldwide bestseller for 80 years.
+"All grown-ups were once children - although few of them remember it," Saint-Exupery writes at the very beginning of his fairy tale.
+"The Little Prince" reminds us of the feeling of childhood perhaps more than any other book — and perhaps that's why it has been a bestseller around the world for 80 years.